jeftegoes/AwsOverview/AWS ELB and ASG.md

   - Uses Machine Learning to predict future traffic ahead of time.
   - Automatically provisions the right number of EC2 instances in advance.
   - Useful when your load has predictable time-based patterns.

+## 10.12.
+Termination Policies

+- Determine which instances to terminates first during scale-in events, Instance Refresh, and AZ Rebalancing.
+- **Default Termination Policy**
+  - Select AZ with more instances.
+  - Terminate instance with oldest Launch Template or Launch Configuration.
+  - If instances were launched using the same Launch Template, terminate the instance that is closest to the next billing hour.

+### 10.12.1.
+Different Termination Policies

+- `Default` - Terminates instances according to Default Termination Policy
+- `AllocationStrategy` - Terminates instances to align the remaining instances to the Allocation Strategy (e.g., lowest-price for Spot Instances, or lower priority On-Demand Instances)
+- `OldestLaunchTemplate` - Terminates instances that have the oldest Launch Template
+- `OldestLaunchConfiguration` - Terminates instances that have the oldest Launch Configuration
+- `ClosestToNextInstanceHour` - Terminates instances that are closest to the next billing hour
+- `NewestInstance` - Terminates the newest instance (testing new launch template)
+- `OldestInstance` - Terminates the oldest instance (upgrading instance size, not launch template)
+- **Note: you can use one or more policies and specify the evaluation order.**
+- **Note: can define Custom Termination Policy backed by a Lambda function.**

+## 10.13.
+Scale-out Latency Problem

+- When an ASG scales out, it tries to launch instances as fast as possible.
+- Some applications contain a lengthy unavoidable latency that exists at the application initialization/bootstrap layer (several minutes or more).
+- Processes that can only happen at initial boot: applying updates, data or state hydration, running configuration scripts...
+- Solution was to over-provision compute resources to absorb unexpected demand increases (increased cost) or use Golden Images to try to reduce boot time.
+- **New solution: ASG Warm Pools**

+# 11. ASG Warm Pools

+- Reduces scale-out latency by maintaining a pool of pre-initialized instances.
+- In a scale-out event, ASG uses the pre-initialized instances from the Warm Pool instead of launching new instances.
+- **Warm Pool Size Settings**
+  - **Minimum warm pool size** (always in the warm pool).
+  - **Max prepared capacity** = Max capacity of ASG (default).
+  - **OR Max prepared capacity** = Set number of instances.
+- **Warm Pool Instance State** - What state to keep your Warm Pool instances in after initialization **(Running, Stopped, Hibernated)**.
+- Warm Pools instances don't contribute to ASG metrics that affect Scaling Policies.

+## 11.1.
+Warm Pools Pricing: m5.large

+- If we "over provision an EC2 instance" in an ASG.
+- Running Cost = $0.096/hour _ 24 hours/day _ 30 days = $69.12 \* EBS charges.
+- If the EC2 instance is stopped, we only pay for the attached EBS volume.
+- EBS Volume Cost = $0.10/GB-month \* 10GB = $1.00

+## 11.2.
+Instance Reuse Policy

+- By default, ASG terminates instances when ASG scales in, then it launches new instances into the Warm Pool.
+- **Instance Reuse Policy allows you to return instances to the Warm Pool when a scale-in event happens.**

+# 12. AWS Application Auto Scaling

+- Monitors your apps and automatically adjusts capacity to maintain steady, predictable performance at lowest cost.
+- Setup scaling for multiple resouces across multiple services from a single place (no need to navigate across different services).
+- Point to your app and select the services and resources you want to scale (no need to setup alarms and scaling actions for each service).
+- Search for resources/services using CloudFormation Stack, Tags, or EC2 ASG.
+- Build Scaling Plans to automatically add/remove capacity from your resources in real-time as demand changes.
+- **Supports Target Tracking, Step, and Scheduled Scaling Policies.**

+## 12.1.
+Integrated AWS Services

+- AppStream 2.0 - Fleets
+- Aurora - Replicas
+- Comprehend - Document classification and Entity recognizer endpoints
+- DynamoDB - Tables & GSI
+- ECS - Services
+- ElastiCache for Redis - Replication Groups
+- EMR - Clusters
+- KeySpaces - Tables
+- Lambda - Provisioned Concurrency
+- MSK - Broker Storage
+- Neptune - Clusters
+- SageMaker - Endpoint Variants
+- Spot Fleet - Requests
+- Custom Resources